 - Tashigang is where the road ends but again beautiful drive

 - About 4 – 5 Hrs of drive in the day

 - Overnight at Kaza

-Refer my detailed travel guide of Kibber Village.
+Travel Tip: You can always refer my detailed travel guide of Kibber Village.

 Day 7 | Kaza – Hikkim – Komik – Langza – Kaza / Losar

 - Today visit the road less traveled or offbeat places near Kaza